Barry Hills

-Barry Hills (born 2 April 1937) is a retired British thoroughbred horse trainer.
-He lives in Lambourn, England.

-Biography

-Barry Hills had three sons in his first marriage, to Maureen Newson: John, Michael, and Richard.
-John (died 2014) was a horse trainer, while the twins Michael and Richard are retired jockeys both of whom are still active in the horse racing industry, After his divorce, he married Penny Hills, and had two more sons, Charles and George.
-Charles is a current trainer and George provides bloodstock insurance in Lexington, Kentucky, United States.
+Barrington William Hills (2 April 1937 – 27 June 2025), known professionally as Barry Hills, was an English racehorse trainer.

 Career

 In the mid-1950s, Barry Hills was an apprentice jockey to, among others, Fred Rimell.
 In 1959, he was the head lad of John Oxley.
-In 1969, he acquired a horse training license and began training horses at South Bank Stables in Lambourn.
+In 1969, he acquired a horse training licence and began training horses at South Bank Stables in Lambourn.

 In 1986, he moved to Robert Sangster's Manton Yard where he remained until 1990, when he moved back to South Bank.
 By the end of 2000, he had trained 2166 winning horses in Britain.
 He trained his 3,000th winner, when Chapter And Verse won at Pontefract on 7 April 2009.

 In 2009, he was presented with two Lifetime Achievement Awards at the Animal Health Trust Equine Awards and at the Derby Awards, both in London.
 He ended his training career on 22 August 2011.
 His son, Charles Hills, took over the licence.

 When another son, John, died of cancer in 2014, Barry Hills was given a temporary licence to take over the running of the Kingwood House stable in Lambourn.

+Personal life and death

+Hills married Maureen Anne Newson in Newmarket, Suffolk, in October 1959.
+They had three sons together: John William Hills (died 2014), a horse trainer, and twins Michael Patrick Hills and Richard James Hills, retired jockeys both of whom are still active in the horse racing industry.
+The couple later divorced.
+In July 1978, he married Penelope Elizabeth May 'Penny' Woodhouse in Rushcliffe, Nottinghamshire.
+They had two sons together, Charles Barrington Hills, a current trainer, and George William Hills, provides bloodstock insurance in Lexington, Kentucky, United States.
+He lived in Lambourn, Berkshire.

+Hills died on 27 June 2025, at the age of 88.